samatuulu/photoapp/source/doc.md

 - Limit the uploaded photo size to a certain maximum dimensions and bytes.

 The directory `source/photos/models.py`.
 Inside the file `models.py`, I override the method `save`.
 In this case, the method saves only image in specific settings.
-If the image size (height, width) is more then 1000 height and width then the image will be saved as given parameter in variable `output_size`.
-In this way, I can limit the image size.

 - JWT authentication